 They are thoughtful people, who celebrate the little things.
 Several weeks before their wedding, Michael brought Nina back to their first date spot!
 It’s the place where it all began: Hopps in Coolidge Corner.
 On that first date, they closed down the bar because they had such great chemistry talking to one another.

-“She always keeps me going.
-She always tries to challenge me.
-She always tries to push me to be better as a person and as a man.
+“She always keeps me going, challenges me, and pushes me to be better as a person and as a man.
 I’ve never had that before.”

 She played the ultimate practice joke on Michael during their First Look

 Check out the gallery above.
 It has to do with their officiant Dan… in a XXXL wedding gown!
 We did it right by the water, a perfect spot for Boston City skyline wedding photos!

 He used to work in financial services industry and was on the finance/accounting path.
 He haded it.
 Nina encouraged him to quit his job, get his masters, and to go for it.
 He remembers that he would have never done this if it weren’t for her.